janorlinski/janorlinski/README.md

 - 👋 Hi, I’m @janorlinski!

-Nuclear & Particle Physics student @ University of Warsaw.
+PhD student in nuclear physics @ University of Warsaw.
 Member of HADES Collaboration.
+Member of Nuclear & Particle Physics Science Club (UW), deputy secretary of PhD Students' Council (UW).
+Based in Warsaw.

+E-mail: jan.orlinski@fuw.edu.pl

 <!---
 janorlinski/janorlinski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.